AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_and_Timeline.md

 firstColumn.width(30);
 ```

-Column content is tuning as well as its title:
+<br>Column content is tuning as well as its title:

 ```
 //create a column contains all IDs